lukaszkukla/ventdes/README.md

 * Stock levels view with visual cues about low, medium and high quantities in stock
 * Stock report informing about stock turnover rates per product and flag slow or non-selling products for sell-off or clearance deals
 * User profile picture
-* Ability to dectivate products without deleting their sales history
+* Ability to deactivate products without deleting their sales history
 * Ability to mass upload products using external data file i.e. excel file
 * Allow user to share product via social media
 * Allow user to add product to favourites